 Choose a Stamp Specialty

-Most collectors specialize in one area, and now with desktop publishing within easy reach of anyone with a computer, album pages can be designed to the collector's specific needs.
+Most collectors specialize in one area, and with desktop publishing within easy reach of anyone with a computer, album pages can be designed to the collector's specific needs.
 The extensive albums earlier collectors knew were selling far less than previously by the 1970s.
-With companies like Lindner and Hagner putting out attractive stock books with plastic see-through pockets many collectors voted with their wallets against frustration inducing preprinted album pages.
+With companies such as Lindner and Hagner putting out attractive stock books with plastic see-through pockets, many collectors voted with their wallets against frustration inducing preprinted album pages.

 Even those who specialize in a single country can be laid low each time they open their album and see those spaces where the high-value stamps go.
 They know they will likely never possess those gems and consequently face the dispiriting fact of an incomplete collection.